kddubey/cappr/thoughts.md

 ## Design

-The design is simple and uninteresting:
+The design is to implement this protocol:

 ```
 ├───(module) {LM interface name}